-- \ 2017 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017. - \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.
+11010.
+1110. se are the gi adduces and roan types to mendee and exclude in order to init out eDb 11+ and 115.
+Include: 2018 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018. only loans made to students who borrowed while enrolled at your institution. co-signed loans.
+Exclude: students who transferred in. money borrowed at other institutions. parent loans students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

-Exclude:

-- \ students who transferred in.

-- \ money borrowed at other institutions.

-- \ parent loans

-- \ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree.

 H4.
-Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
-Exclude students who transferred into your institution.
-665
+Provide the number of students in the 2018 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
+Exclude students who transferred into your institution. \\871\\

 H5.
 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
 The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of federal loans and the private loans.

-Source/Type of Loan Number in the Percent of the Average per-undergraduate-

-class (defined in class (defined borrower cumulative principal

-H4 above) who above) who borrowed from the types of loans

-borrowed from borrowed from specified in the first

-the types of loans the types of column (nearest \$1)

-specified in the loans specified in

-first column the first column

-(nearest 1%)

-a) Any loan program: Federal Perkins,

-Federal Stafford Subsidized and

-Unsubsidized, institutional, state, 394 59.25% \$31,730

-private loans that your institution is

-aware of, etc. Include both Federal

-Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate-borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+496 56.95% \$29,186 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
+489 56.14% \$23,204

-387 58.20% \$24,945 c) Institutional loan programs.
-103 15.49% \$5,235 d) State loan programs.
+Common Data Set 2018-2019 c) Institutional loan programs.
+157 18.03% \$5,687 d) State loan programs.
 0 0.00% \$0 e) Private student loans made by a bank or lender.
-64 9.62% \$36,070
+55 6.31% \$40,670